-Pad Thai Zoodles (Zucchini Noodles) – is the perfect healthy and tasty stir-fry dish to use up that garden zucchini!
-Low carb, keto-friendly and loaded with vegetables, chicken, shrimp and a flavor-packed homemade Pad Thai Sauce that’s the perfect balance of sweet, spicy, and tangy!
+These Pad Thai Zoodles (Zucchini Noodles) – is the perfect healthy and tasty stir-fry dish to use up that garden zucchini!
+Low carb, paleo, keto-friendly and Whole30 compliant.
+Loaded with vegetables, chicken, shrimp and a flavor-packed homemade Pad Thai Sauce that’s the perfect balance of sweet, spicy, and tangy!

 Pad Thai is hands down my favorite Thai restaurant takeout dish I make most often.
 I love the signature sweet, spicy and salty flavors.
 It’s actually really easy to make at home and I love that you can customize this amazing dish with ingredients we have on hand.

 Since traditional pad thai is made with rice noodles (high in carbs) – people on strict keto don’t usually eat it.

 But since we are switching out the rice noodles with zucchini noodles, you can definitely enjoy this recipe if you’re low carb.

 Often times, I’ll make a healthier low carb pad thai by swapping out the rice noodles with spiralized vegetables.
 There’s also another grain free (not low carb) version that I’ve made in the past using Sweet Potato Noodles.

 These Low Carb Pad Thai Zoodles (Zucchini Noodles) have all the flavors of our favorite Pad Thai dish and come together easily in just one pan.
 What’s also great about this Whole30 Pad Thai is that it’s sugar free, gluten free and paleo-friendly.